tymyrddin/purple/source/docs/distribution-networks/observable-semantics/network-and-time/communications-evidence.md

 ## Protocol capture and anomaly detection

-Network captures of IEC 60870-5-104 traffic are the raw forensic source.
-Where they exist. *Continuous full packet capture is common on IT networks but far from universal on OT ones, where bandwidth, storage, and the age of the kit often mean only sampled traffic, or nothing, is kept.
-Where no capture was running, the pcap-based checks below are unavailable.
-The record then falls back to the endpoints' own logs, the very logs a capture would be there to cross-check.* A network analyser or IDS watching the network can record all traffic between the SCADA and RTUs.
-The captures are stored in pcap (packet capture) format, readable by standard tools like Wireshark.
-For forensic analysis, a pcap file is a complete transcript of what was communicated.
+Network captures of IEC 60870-5-104 traffic are the raw forensic source where they exist, and on OT networks they often do not: bandwidth, storage and the age of the kit mean only sampled traffic, or nothing, tends to be kept.
+Where no capture was running, the pcap-based checks below are unavailable, and the record falls back to the endpoints' own logs, the very logs a capture would be there to cross-check.
+Where one does exist, a network analyser or IDS records all traffic between the SCADA and RTUs, stored in pcap format and readable by standard tools like Wireshark, and a pcap file is a complete transcript of what was communicated.

 Normal protocol operation shows messages that conform to the IEC 60870-5-104 standard.
 Each message type can be parsed by a protocol decoder and the payload understood.
 Command messages have specific structures, response messages match